mfmftwtw/timezone-by-country/readme.md

-# timezone-by-country
+# Timezone by Country

-`timezone-by-country` is a json representing time zones by country.
+Timezone by Country is a json representing time zones by country.

 ## References